Housing and Litter Box-Training

 It’s also important to remember that rabbits are very sensitive to heat.
 Since temperatures in our country could reach really high, it would be best to keep your rabbits in a cool area inside your house.
 Never leave them in your dirty kitchen, your garahe (garage), or in your labahan (laundry area).
 It does not only make them lonely and stressed out, but it exposes them to heat and other serious threats.

 We suggest using litter boxes that are meant for rabbits since these have a mesh to keep the rabbit’s feet and tail clean while stopping them from digging through their toilets.
-We also suggest using newspaper to line the bottom of the box and to place some wood shavings to absorb the pee and to also mask the unpleasant smell.
-Be sure to clean your rabbit’s toilet at least once a week (we suggest 2 times if you can) to keep their home clean and sanitary.
+We also suggest using newspaper or pee pads to line the bottom of the box and to place some rabbit-safe litter to absorb the pee and to also mask the unpleasant smell.
+Be sure to clean your rabbit’s toilet at least once a week (we suggest more if you can!) to keep their home clean and sanitary.